nyu-oop-sp18/class05/README.md

 companion object can construct `Queue` instances directly.

-The companion object then provides two factory methods for constructing queues to hide the queues internal representation:
+The companion object then provides two factory methods for constructing queues to hide the queue's internal representation:

 ```scala
 object Queue {